boozinka/kb_ansible/README.md

     localhost: ok=2 changed=0 failed=0 skipped=0 rescued=0 ignored=0

-3. (b) Modify the previously created Play such that the "Gathering Facts" task is no longer enabled.
+   b.
+Modify the previously created Play such that the "Gathering Facts" task is no longer enabled.
 The "PLAY RECAP" should now indicate that only a single task was executed.

-3. (c) Add a second Play to the Playbook.
+   c.
+Add a second Play to the Playbook.
 This Play should operate against the "cisco" group, and should not gather facts.
 Within this Play create two tasks, the first task should use the debug module to print the "ansible_connection" variable.
 The second task should use the debug module to print the "ansible_host" variable.
 Your final output should be similar to the following:

     $ ansible-playbook exercise3c.yaml -i inventory.ini